danielvartan/logoactions/README.md

 ### Inputs

-The action accepts the following inputs:
+The following inputs are supported:

 - `version`: The NetLogo version to use (e.g., `"6.4.0"`).
 See available versions [here](https://ccl.northwestern.edu/netlogo/oldversions.shtml) (default: `"7.0.2"`).
 - `architecture`: The NetLogo system architecture to use (`"32"` or `"64"`) (default: `"64"`).